rust-lang/rfcs/text/0000-write-pointers.md

 edit 8:

 Updated emplace_back implementation with one similar to `Vec::push` (and taken and adapted  from`Vec::push`).

+Made one `&out` example better by adding where a compile time error would be if `&out` is used incorretly.

 ---
 I would like to thank all the people who helped refine this proposal to its current state: [@rkruppe](https://internals.rust-lang.org/u/rkruppe), [@earthengine](https://internals.rust-lang.org/u/earthengine),  [@gbutler](https://internals.rust-lang.org/u/gbutler),